gerph/riscos-presenter/README.md

 The following properties are defined:

+* `name`: Declares a name for this slide (used by the templates)
+* `template`: Declares the slide name which should be used as the basis for this slide - must be the first property of the slide.
+The templates only take property information from the templated slide.
 * `background-colour`/`foreground-colour`: Changes the slide background and text foreground colour.
 It is not currently possible to change the colour of text inline.
 Colours may be named CSS colours, `#RRGGBB`, `#RGB`, `rgb(r,g,b)` or `rgb(r%,g%,b%)` values (as supported by the WebColours module).
 * `*.font`/`*.size`/`*.height`: Defines font characteristics for the main styles used within the slides.
 Each font name may be suffixed by `.bold` and `.italic` (in that order) to configure specific font styles.
 The size and height are only configurable on the base font at the current time.
 The following font names may be defined:
     * `body`